JNicolin/MS3-ReedmakerStudio/README.md

     DJANGO_ENV=production # ensures correct settings file is used SECRET_KEY='a secret key of your choice'
     ```
   4. **Push manual deploy from main branch**

     Result: Deploy works with no errors:<br><br>
     ![Deploy to production result](static/images/test/DeployResult.jpg)

 # Known issues and Future features
 ## Known issues
+- Functional testing has been performed along the development.
+A number of discoveries were made among which all revealed errors have been corrected in the deployed version.
-- No remaining errors or bugs.
-Except for the mentioned warnings from the HTML validator on DTL tags.
+- There are no remaining errors or bugs, with the exception of the mentioned warnings from the HTML validator on Django Template Language tags.
 - I have spent quite some time on figuring out how to build a modular way of commenting.
 As I wanted to implement commenting feature for Reeds as well as for Blogposts, I wanted to learn how to develop this once and use it twice.
 I came to learn about the generic views from the Django framework, and that was the way to do it!

 ## Future features